moorejacob2017/Yokai/README.md

 ## Advanced `Yokai` Usage Example for HTB Recon
-This is a complex Yokai example that is great for kicking of a box on Hack the Box and automates some basic recon !!!
-WORDLISTS NOT INCLUDED !!!
+This is a complex Yokai example that is great for kicking of a box on Hack the Box and automates some basic recon.
+#### WORDLISTS NOT INCLUDED!
 ```python
 #============================================================================
 # Imports